design-juspay/Blend-v1/memory-bank/progress.md

 #### Specific Components
 - ✅ Button component with variants, sizes, and states
+- ✅ ButtonGroup component for combining related buttons
+  - ✅ Support for different button group sizes (small, medium, large)
+  - ✅ Stacked and non-stacked layout options
+  - ✅ Three modes for button type handling (singlePrimary, allSecondary, noTransform)
+  - ✅ Proper styling for connected buttons with correct border radius
+  - ✅ Utility functions for button position and type transformation
+  - ✅ Comprehensive demo with examples of all variants and modes
 - ✅ Tag component with variants, statuses, sizes, and shapes
   - ✅ Refactored to use slot-based API for flexible content
   - ✅ Completed removal of deprecated icon-specific props